CyrelDigang/CVuild/README.md

 ---

-## 🚀 Running the Program Without Using NetBeans
+## 🚀 Running the Program Without Running the Code

 1. Open the `dist` folder.
 2. Double-click the `resumebuilder.jar` file to launch the application.